adamlaszlo91/winterveil/README.md

 ## Acknowledgments

-This project uses the [MiDaS depth estimation model]([link-to-model-repository-or-paper](https://arxiv.org/abs/1907.01341)) by René Ranftl, Katrin Lasinger, David Hafner, Konrad Schindler, and Vladlen Koltun.
+This project uses the [MiDaS depth estimation model]([link-to-model-repository-or-paper](https://arxiv.org/abs/1907.01341)) by René Ranftl, Katrin Lasinger, David Hafner, Konrad Schindler, and Vladlen Koltun, which is licensed under the MIT License.
 If you use this project, please also cite their original work:

 ```bibtex
 @article{Ranftl2020,